siarhei-shliayonkin/fsl/README.md

 Use `make test` to run unit tests.

 Use `make` to build & run http server on the local host.
 By default, the server available on the `8081` port.
+Use another terminal to reach the service or `Ctrl+C` to stop it.

 ### Running in a docker container
 Build docker image: `make image`.